 10 Tips to Help Your Dog Adjust to Your Home

-Getting a new dog is an extremely rewarding experience, but just like bringing any pet home there’s going to be an adjustment period.
-And like us our dogs love having a routine, so being consistent during the first few will be an important part of helping your dog adjust.
+Getting a new dog is a rewarding experience, but it’s also one with an adjustment period.
+Like us, our dogs love having a routine, so being consistent during the first few weeks will be an important part of helping your dog adjust to their new home.

-Whether you just got a new puppy or adopted an older dog you can expect them to take a few days to settle in.
-These tips will help make that transition easier on your dog.
-Here’s how to help your new dog adjust to your home.
+Whether you just got a new puppy or adopted an older dog, you can expect them to take at least a few days to settle in, but these tips will help make that transition a bit easier on your dog.
+Here’s how to help your dog adjust to your home.

 How to Help Your Dog Adjust to Your Home